REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Related Work

 Subsequent studies focused on constructing task-specific multimodal datasets for fine-tuning.
 FakeBench \cite{li2025fakebench} and LOKI \cite{ye2024loki} provide synthetic images with manually written, high-level forgery descriptions.
-Holmes-Set \cite{zhou2025aigi} utilized small models for initial image filtering and a Multi-Expert Jury mechanism to generate postt-hoc explanatory texts.
+Holmes-Set \cite{zhou2025aigi} utilized small models for initial image filtering and a multi-expert jury mechanism to generate post-hoc explanatory texts.
 At the methodological level, FakeShield \cite{xu2024fakeshield}, ForgerySleuth \cite{sun2024forgerysleuth}, ForgeryGPT \cite{liu2024forgerygpt} and SIDA \cite{huang2025sida} fine-tune MLLMs to achieve explainable forgery detection and localization.
 AIGI-Holmes \cite{zhou2025aigi} integrates low-level visual experts with reasoning modules.
-RAIDX \cite{li2025raidx} combines retrieval-augmented generation (RAG) \cite{lewis2020retrieval} with GRPO optimization to improve the ability to describe texts.
+RAIDX \cite{li2025raidx} combines retrieval-augmented generation (RAG) \cite{lewis2020retrieval} with GRPO to improve text description.

-Critically, existing datasets and methods suffer from two key limitations: First, the explanations are attributed to post-hoc rationalizations, often relying on the MLLM's general knowledge and visual classification capabilities, failing to achieve logical synthesis of specialized forensic evidence.
-Second, they lack structured, fine-grained forensic evidence required to support a verifiable causal link between low-level artifacts and the final forensic judgments.
+However, existing datasets and methods still suffer from two key limitations: First, the explanations are attributed to post-hoc rationalizations, often relying on the MLLM's general knowledge and visual classification capabilities, failing to achieve logical synthesis of specialized forensic evidence.
+Second, they often lack structured, fine-grained forensic evidence required to support a verifiable causal link between low-level artifacts and the final forensic judgments.